Most people know that trying to own and control other people isn't Love. Politics is no different. Free will is sacred. Liberty is political Love.

 Health freedom - The sick care system has been under the monopoly of the synthetic chemical pharma industry while the health care system has been suppressed.
 Certainly, the biochemical level is one way to influence health and illnesses, and no doubt there are some gems to be found in the synthetic chemical field.
 So, of course, allopathic medicine has its place, but its influence has been largely expanded through the war on lifestyle/wellness therapies - clean quality food, diets, fasting, supplements, exercise, silence-prayer-meditation-yoga, nature, massages, and other relaxing services, and various other at least safeish and possibly effective therapies, and natural medicines - especially, cannabis and cannabinoid extracts, and psychedelics and entheogens, ibogaine and kratom for the opioid crisis, etc. All this should be sanctioned and explored.

 Forced vaccination is obviously not in accordance with self-ownership, NAP liberty, etc. Informed adults should ultimately decide for themselves.
 When it comes to essential vaccines being taken by adequate amounts of people I think a lot should be done through thorough studies and obvious honesty concerning ingredients, risks, benefits, and all other product information.
 I mean long term comparison studies on a broad range of health issues.
-Also more subtle psychosocial effects (see Bertrand Russell warning quote).
+Also on more subtle psychosocial effects (see Bertrand Russell warning quote).
+Nothing less is acceptable when it comes to injections of large parts of the population.

 "Diet, injections, and injunctions will combine, from a very early age, to produce the sort of character and the sort of beliefs that the authorities consider desirable, and any serious criticism of the powers that be will become psychologically impossible.
 Even if all are miserable, all will believe themselves happy, because the government will tell them that they are so."